 The benefit of linking is that the actual image (the binary data) is only stored once in the repository and can be referenced multiple times.

-A: Master data management generally comes into play when you operate on the basis of a heterogeneous IT landscape.
-This means, you have several or many application systems running and each of them has its own set of master data records such as vendor, customer, product etc. In this case it is very likely that you have redundant data – that is, duplicate records in one system, or identical data dispersed over several systems within the landscape but without the general knowledge aggregation.
+In this case, it is very likely that you have redundant data – that is, duplicate records in one system, or identical data dispersed over several systems within the landscape but without the general knowledge aggregation.
 In addition to the redundancy problem, dispersed master data is likely to have different quality levels, which again may lead to poor business execution.

-With master data management, you can gain overall knowledge of your master data across your IT landscape to enable consolidated reporting, and increase the overall quality of your master data records in your IT landscape through data cleansing, enrichment and de-duplication.
+With master data management, you can gain an overall knowledge of your master data across your IT landscape to enable consolidated reporting and increase the overall quality of your master data records in your IT landscape through data cleansing, enrichment, and de-duplication.

-For a functional overview of SAP NetWeaver MDM, refer from the following URL:
+For a functional overview of SAP NetWeaver MDM, refer to the following URL:

 Meanwhile, SAP NetWeaver MDM features the following capabilities:

-- Data Transformation.
-It transforms structure and content values during import and syndication of master data.
+2. Data Transformation.
+It transforms structure and content values during the import and syndication of master data.

 See also the MDM Getting Started page on the SDN URL: